karlredman/Vimwiki-Gollum-Integration/README.md

 * Custom startup/shutdown scripts
 * Cron script for automatically updating Gollum readable diary indexes.
 * [Extended documentation](https://github.com/karlredman/Vimwiki-Gollum-Integration/blob/master/docs/extended_readme.md) to support the entire integration process.
+* A [shell script](https://github.com/karlredman/Vimwiki-Gollum-Integration/blob/master/mockwiki/gollum_admin/genSymlinks.sh) is provided to help with keeping links consistant between Gollum and Vimwiki.

+## Special Note about internal link/tag consistency:

+There is no easy way to synchronize the behavior for internal links and tags between Gollum and Vimwiki.
+The two systems, by way of their purpose and use cases, handle links from different perspectives.
+In an effort to provide the most consistent behavior between the two systems I've created a script ([genSymlinks.sh](https://github.com/karlredman/Vimwiki-Gollum-Integration/blob/master/mockwiki/gollum_admin/genSymlinks.sh))that generates symlinks with comprehensive list of restrictions.
+Without some major alteration of one or both systems it seems that symlinks is as good as it's going to get.
+Please see the script for more detail.
+There are notes in the mockwiki that detail the reluctant decision making process that went into using symlinks to solve a very complicated problem.

+If you follow the 'Example Installation / Tutorial' then running the genSymlinks.sh script should work ok for you on a linux based system.
+* Use the script at **Your Own Risk**
+* Please look at the code first before running it.
+* I run exactly this script from cron several times per day.

+* For **best results use forward looking links as much as possible** (i.e. '\[\[PersonalWiki/diary/2017-07-31\]\]' as opposed to \[\[2017-07-31\]\])

 ## Example Installation / Tutorial